Quick Answer: Web App Development Cost In 2026

 | Launch and support | Deployment, monitoring, migration, training, bug triage, improvements | Reserve budget for the first real users |

-How to Build a Web App Budget You Can Defend
+How To Build A Web App Budget You Can Defend

 A defendable budget separates what must ship, what can follow, and what uncertainty might cost.
 This is especially important when the first estimate will be used for board approval, procurement, fundraising, or internal planning.